-How to conduct a meeting is a required skill for any one who wishes to be competent in leadership in workplace, organizations, conferences or discussions.
+How to conduct a meeting is a required skill for anyone who wishes to be competent in leadership in the workplace, organizations, conferences, or discussions.

 - A friendly calm disposition

 - Absolute control of temper and good humour

 How to conduct a meeting: Qualities of the chairman

 Being a chairman is a demanding and responsible role that requires certain qualities and skills.
 Here are some of the qualities of a successful chairman:

 - Leadership: A chairman should possess leadership skills to lead and manage the meeting effectively.
 This includes decision-making, problem-solving, and the ability to inspire and motivate the team.

 - Communication skills: A chairman should be an excellent communicator.
 This involves the ability to clearly and concisely articulate ideas, listen actively, and communicate effectively with team members.